santos95/DockerDev/notes/1-basics.md

 ### The docker file starts with the FROM command, that refers to an image to use it as base image to build our own image.
 In this case refers to a node image, and this node image, if not exists locally, is pulled from the docker hub or from our own registry.
 When a image is pulled, is stored locally, cached locally.

-### The COPY command, has to parameters, the fist one, refer to the path in our system, referying to a folders, subfolders and files in our system to be copied into the image.
+### The COPY command, has two parameters, the fist one, refer to the path in our system, referying to a folders, subfolders and files in our system to be copied into the image.
 The second one refer to a path inside the image, where the files will be copied.
 So this COPY . ., copy all the folders, subfolders and files in our workdir, in this case where the docker files is, to the image.
 So the first one, is the path in our system where exists the folders and files to be copied to the image and the second one, the path into the image where the folders and files will be copied.

 ### The RUN command, will executed the specified command into the image, but, relative to the working directory.
 Remember, the image (containers) has their own file system, detached from the system where you are curring setting up the docker file.
 So, the run command, will run in this case, in the root folder.
 All the commands will run relative to the root, to change that, we can use the WORKDIR command, which specified the working directory, and all the next command will run relative to the workdir.